mjavint/odoo-shortcuts/README.md

 ### Core Capabilities

+- **🚀 OWL/JavaScript Language Server (NEW!)** - Intelligent code completion, navigation, and type checking for OWL components
 - **🏗️ Intelligent Scaffolding** - Generate complete Odoo structures with proper imports and manifest updates
 - **🔍 Smart Explorer** - Navigate your Odoo addons with a dedicated tree view
 - **💡 CodeLens Integration** - Quick actions directly in your Python model files